Soluto/taking-care-of-quizness-api/README.md

 ### Housekeeping Items
 * This tutorial leverages the [Cognito IDP](https://docs.aws.amazon.com/cli/latest/reference/cognito-idp/index.html) API. <br/>
-* We will add our own resource servers and app clients to a previously created Cognito User Pool (code provided in 01_createUserPool.sh)
+* We will add our own resource servers and app clients to a previously created Cognito User Pool (code provided in [Step 1](/scripts/01_createUserPool.sh))
 * Be sure to replace to update the USERNAME variable in each of these scripts

 ### Create Resource Server